facebookexperimental/Recoil/docs/docs/api-reference/core/selector.md

 sidebar_label: selector()
 ---

 *Selectors* represent a function, or **derived state** in Recoil.
-You can think of them as a "pure function" without side-effects that always returns the same value for a given set of dependency values.
+You can think of them as similar to an "idempotent" or "pure function" without side-effects that always returns the same value for a given set of dependency values.
 If only a `get` function is provided, the selector is read-only and returns a `RecoilValueReadOnly` object.
 If a `set` is also provided, it returns a writeable `RecoilState` object.

+Recoil manages atom and selector state changes to know when to notify components subscribing to that selector to re-render.
+If an object value of a selector is mutated directly it may bypass this and avoid properly notifying subscribing components.
+To help detect bugs, Recoil will freeze selector value objects in development mode.

 ---